Common Interest Development

 - Prepare complete merchant builder programs for master planned communities.

 Through our long history of working on projects in California, MLA has developed and continues to retain an excellent relationship with the current and past Real Estate Commissioners, together with other members of senior management and deputies at the Department of Real Estate.
 MLA has also been and remains an active participant, including playing a leadership role within the building industry, both at the state and local level.
-The trust and confidence which the Department of Real Estate and the Building Industry Association have placed in MLA is evidenced by the following positions which members of our group have held in the past or currently hold:
+The trust and confidence which the Bureau of Real Estate and the Building Industry Association have placed in MLA is evidenced by the following positions which members of our group have held in the past or currently hold:

 - General Counsel – Building Industry Association, San Diego County.